-Although gallium is radioactive, the risk of radiation exposure from this procedure is lower than from an X-ray or CT scan.
+Gallium is radioactive, but the risk of radiation exposure from this procedure is lower than from an X-ray or CT scan.
 Aside from the injection, the test is painless and requires very little preparation.
-However, the scan takes place several hours after the gallium injection, so schedule your procedure accordingly.
+However, the scan takes place several hours after the gallium injection, so the procedure needs to be scheduled accordingly.

-Your doctor may order a gallium scan if he or she suspects that you have cancer or to help determine the source of unexplained pains or fever.
-The scan is also used as a follow-up test for patients who have been diagnosed or treated for cancer.
-A gallium scan of the lungs can help to diagnose of a variety of lung diseases and infections.
+Your doctor may order a gallium scan if you have unexplained pains or fever, or if there is a suspicion of cancer.
+Doctors also order the scan as a follow-up test for people who have been diagnosed or treated for cancer.
+The scan can also be used to inspect the lungs.

-There is no need to fast and—aside from the gallium—no other medications are required for this test.
-In some cases, you may need to use a laxative or an enema to clear your bowels before the scan so that stool does not interfere with the test results.
+There’s no need to fast.
+And no medications are required for this test.
+In some cases, you may need to use a laxative or an enema to clear your bowels before the scan.
+This will prevent stool from interfering with the test results.

-Notify your doctor if you are pregnant, think you may be pregnant, or are nursing.
-Tests involving radiation are not recommended for women who are pregnant or nursing and should not be performed on very young children if an alternative test is available.
+Notify your doctor if you’re pregnant, think you may be pregnant, or you’re nursing.
+Tests involving radiation are not recommended for women who are pregnant or nursing and should not be performed on very young children if possible.

 This is an outpatient procedure, which means that you can go home on the day of the test.

-After the injection, you will be able to leave the hospital as the gallium begins moving through your bloodstream, collecting in your bones and organs.
-You will be instructed to return to the hospital at a specific time for the scan, usually between six and 48 hours after you receive the injection.
+After the injection, you’ll be able to leave the hospital as the gallium begins moving through your bloodstream, collecting in your bones and organs.
+You’ll be asked to return to the hospital for the scan, usually between six and 48 hours after you receive the injection.

-When you return, you will change in to a hospital gown, remove all jewelry and other metal, and lie on your back on a firm table.
+When you return, you’ll change into a hospital gown, remove all jewelry and other metal, and lie on your back on a firm table.
 A scanner will slowly move around your body while a special camera detects where the gallium has collected in your body.
-The camera’s images can be viewed on a monitor.
+The camera’s images are viewed on a monitor.

-In some instances, the scan may be repeated over the course of several days.
-In this case, you will not need to have additional gallium injections.
+Sometimes the scan may be repeated over several days.
+In this case, you won’t need additional gallium injections.

-There is a small risk of complications from radiation exposure, but it is less than the risk involved with X-rays or CT scans.
-The risk increases if you have many gallium scans over time.
+There’s a small risk of complications from radiation exposure, but it’s less than the risk involved with X-rays or CT scans.
+The risk of complications increases if you have many gallium scans over time.